bihealth/sodar-core-legacy/docs/source/integration.rst

 User Configuration
 ==================

-In order for projectroles to work, you need to extend the default user model.
+In order for SODAR Core apps to work on your Django site, you need to extend the default user model.

 Extending the User Model
 ------------------------

 In a cookiecutter-django project, an extended user model should already exist in ``{SITE_NAME}/users/models.py``.
-The abstract model provided by projectroles provides the same model with critical additions, most notably the ``omics_uuid`` field used as an unique identifier for SODAR objects including users.
+The abstract model provided by the projectroles app provides the same model with critical additions, most notably the ``omics_uuid`` field used as an unique identifier for SODAR objects including users.

 If you have not added any of your own modifications to the model, you can simply replace the existing model extension with the following code: